hales1991/MD-101T00-ManagingModernDesktops/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 ```

-13. Close the PowerShell window.
+13. Ensure the resault is **Succes** then close the PowerShell window.

 ### Task 3: Configure hybrid Azure AD join in Azure Active Directory Connect